 “So, will you go there on the word of a man” said Lí Ban.

 And she told him her idea; to take his trusted chariot driver, Laeg Mac Riangabur with her and send him back again to tell Cú Chulainn whether it was a place he would like to go or not.
 And when he came back, this is what Laeg said of myself and my people:

 “Of all the places I have ever seen it is the greenest.
 Of all the trees I have ever seen I have never heard so many birds singing inside them, nor seen so many beautiful women in one place and as for Fand, the women who is offering you her love, I promise you that I have never seen one fairer, for it is only your own wife Emer who compares.
 And I have met the man who wants your help and he is just and fine and there isn’t one lie inside his eyes.
 I predict to you that for every day you live, you will never be sorry you went there.”

 And so he came to us and just in time because the fighting was on that very day and he joined my sister’s husband as they came like waves and rivers bursting.
 Senach of the crooked body, Eoghan of the river’s mouth and Eochaid Juil.
 They came to upset and to steal like great waves will swallow then bury all they have swallowed.
 But though we were lovers of peace, we were great fighters too.
 Our swords were forged with magic spells when they cut into our enemy’s hearts.
-Arrows were wrought to such a point they would go straight through the body of a man and out the other side.
+Arrows were wrought to such a point they would go straight through the body of a man, out the other side and into the next man.
 But our magic was not enough to fight the waves of war coming in such force as it was that day without the greatest of all the warriors that was Cú Chulainn who I loved with all my heart.